DARPA-ASKEM/terarium/README.md

 'X-Enable-Snake-Case'
 ```

-If integrating the `docker-compose-lean.yml` into another repo, the docker compose volumes expect the following directory structure:
+If integrating the `docker-compose-lean.yml` into another repo, the following files and directory structure is expected:

 ```
 - scripts